wilspi/graphcache/README.md

 ```

-To use graphcache, you must first create an instance of GraphCache,
+To use graphcache,
-and construct your nodes and edges:
+first create an instance of GraphCache and construct your nodes and edges:

 ```python
 # Import GraphCache